ecmyhre/deckset/fol2018/slides.md

 ---

-# Key Aspects of Grav
+#  Grav Highlights
 [.build-lists: true]
 [.text: line-height(.8)]
 - File-based
   - Fast performance (esp. smaller sites), simplicity, portability and generally more secure
   - File-based content also naturally supports version control
   - Grav can also be a front-end for any collaborative Git repository
+- Markdown
+  - A platform-independent format perfect for writing and the 5Rs

 ---

 # Key Aspects of Grav
 [.build-lists: true]
 [.text: line-height(.8)]
-- Markdown
-  - A platform-independent format perfect for writing and the 5Rs
 - Modular
   - Modular content is possible, along with custom content types
 - Workflow